forseti-security/forseti-security/deployment-templates/README.md

 * Create a new project or use a project that is dedicated for Forseti Security.

-* Initialize your `gcloud` commandline environment.
+* Initialize your `gcloud` commandline environment to select your project and auth your Google Cloud account.

 ```sh
 $ gcloud init